Debug (command): Syntax

 A script file may contain DEBUG subcommands and assembly language instructions.
 This method can be used to create or edit binary files from batch files.

 Using for non-debugging purposes

 The DEBUG utility is useful for editing binary files in an environment where only DOS is installed without anything else.
 It can also be used to edit disk sectors, which is one method of removing boot-sector viruses.

 Availability

 Although technical documentation for the DEBUG command was removed with the release of MS-DOS 3.3, the command was retained in the standard distribution, unlike what was done with EXE2BIN.

-in other operating systems==
+Other operating systems

 The operating systems Intel ISIS-II and iRMX 86, DEC TOPS-10 and TOPS-20, THEOS/OASIS, Zilog Z80-RIO, Stratus OpenVOS, PC-MOS, and AROS also provide a DEBUG command.